Finding the Ground State of a 2D Quantum Harmonic Oscillator Using Imaginary Time Evolution

 Instead of a single Gaussian, we use a superposition of four Gaussians centered at \((\pm d, 0)\) and \((0, \pm d)\) to create a trial wave function that is deliberately different from the ground state.
 This tests the robustness of imaginary time evolution, which will still converge to the ground state regardless of the initial guess.

-The initial trial wave function is given by:
+The initial trial wave function is taken as,

 \[\psi_{\text{init}}(x, y) = \exp\left(-\frac{(x – d)^2 + y^2}{2\sigma^2}\right) + \exp\left(-\frac{(x + d)^2 + y^2}{2\sigma^2}\right) + \\ \exp\left(-\frac{x^2 + (y – d)^2}{2\sigma^2}\right) + \exp\left(-\frac{x^2 + (y + d)^2}{2\sigma^2}\right),\]